mwojick/audio-pond/README.md

 - [MidiToLily](https://github.com/victimofleisure/MidiToLily) (midi to lilypond conversion)
 - [lilypond](https://lilypond.org/) (lilypond to sheet music)

-## Docker Container
+## Docker

 Audio Pond can be run in a Docker container, which includes all the necessary dependencies (ffmpeg, wine, lilypond, etc.).

-For instructions on building and using the Docker container, see [DOCKER.md](DOCKER.md).
+See [DOCKER.md](DOCKER.md) for instructions.